What Is a Certified Elder Law Attorney (CELA)?

 A certified specialist in older adult law is an attorney who has:

-- Been certified as highly qualified in older adult law by their state bar or by another accrediting organization
+• Been certified as qualified in older adult law by their state bar or by another accrediting organization

-The title of "certified specialist" is an important qualification.
-An attorney who represents themself as a "certified specialist" but has not been appropriately certified can be liable for false and misleading advertising.
+The title "certified specialist" is an important qualification.
+An attorney who represents themselves as a "certified specialist" but is not certified can be liable for false and misleading advertising.

 The American Bar Association publishes model ethical rules for attorneys advertising their specialties.
 They also must follow the related rules in their various states.

-Although the requirements for certification as a specialist in older adult law may vary from state to state, many states recognize the elder law certification issued by the National Elder Law Foundation (NELF).
+The requirements for certification as a specialist in older adult law vary from state to state.
+But many states recognize the elder law certification issued by the National Elder Law Foundation (NELF).

-That organization sets the following requirements to qualify as a certified elder law attorney.
-The attorney must:
+NELF sets several requirements to qualify as a certified elder law attorney.
+The lawyer must:

-- Be a member in good standing in the bar where they are licensed
+4. Be a member in good standing in their local bar association

 This ensures that certified elder law attorneys maintain current knowledge of relevant laws and practice skills in representing older adult clients.
 They also should know the legal areas that impact their families and loved ones, such as choosing and paying for a nursing home or health care.